MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 ### multi method new ( :$widget! )

-Create a Perl6 widget object using a native widget from elsewhere. $widget can be a N-GObject or a Perl6 widget like `Gnome::Gtk3::Button`.
+Create a Raku widget object using a native widget from elsewhere. $widget can be a N-GObject or a Raku widget like `Gnome::Gtk3::Button`.

     # Some set of radio buttons grouped together
     my Gnome::Gtk3::RadioButton $rb1 .= new(:label('Download everything'));